 Credit cards are really useful and convenient now days, but it’s so easy to fall into debt and your finances can quickly spiral out of control.
-There are however both pros and cons to using credit cards and we’ll explore these in this post.
+Let’s explore the credit cards pros and cons and see if it’s something that will work for you.

 Before looking at the pros and cons of credit cards, let’s first look at the costs involved if you buy things on credit.